Marconi-Stem/fwl/_others/02-scratch.md

 <hr style="background-color: rgb(13, 237, 5); height: 3px;">

+**Get your word-search for the day.**

-**Start the Day with a word-search.
-[Downloadable NEED PDF for Games]**
+- make Downloadable NEED PDF for Games
-- PDF should have a word search and a set of lines for students username and password for Scratch.
+- make PDF should have a word search and a set of lines for students username and password for Scratch.

 <hr style="background-color: rgb(13, 237, 5); height: 3px;">